The coziest reading season has arrived so it’s time to plan your winter reading list!

 Setting: Toronto, Canada

-Publication Date: February 24, 2026 in Canada and June 16, 2026 in the U.S.
+Publication Date: June 16, 2026 in the U.S. (February in Canada)

 FROM THE PUBLISHER: 1961: Emily Radcliffe works as an editorial assistant at Chatelaine magazine, surrounded by the best women journalists in the country, whose articles tackle the controversial topics no other women’s publication dares to touch.
 When a bombshell letter from an inmate at the notorious Mercer Women’s Prison lands on Emily’s desk, she senses a scoop that could launch her career as a real, hard-boiled journalist.
 But after going undercover to investigate the inmate’s shocking claims, Emily discovers that getting into the prison is the easy part; the real challenge will be getting back out . . .